elenalulu/PeripheralAgent/README.md

 3. then run the command in terminal: python peripheral_agent.py you can ajust your scripts by hand or by LLM to optimize the effect
-4. there is a demo scripts by simply python demo.py without record actions

 ## PPT demo
 you can record your own action to create and modify a PPT file with this project.